You're logged in as |

 Laboratory in Psycholinguistics

 5 additional appropriate electives forming a thematically related set to be determined in consultation with the Concentration Advisor.
 At least one of these must be drawn from the list of advanced courses listed below, and we strongly recommend that at least one course be an appropriate methods and a topics course.
 No more than 2 of these courses may be drawn from below 1000 level courses.
-The electives can be drawn from any of the above courses, or any of the other linguistic/language related courses in the CLPS department.
-Electives may also be drawn from courses in other in consultation with the Concentration Advisor; a list of courses which standardly count towards the Linguistics Concentration (provided they form part of the thematically related set) is appended below.5
+The electives can be drawn from any of the above courses, or any of the other linguistic/language related courses in the program.
+Electives may also be drawn from courses in other departments in consultation with the Concentration Advisor; a list of courses which standardly count towards the Linguistics Concentration (provided they form part of the thematically related set) is appended below.5

-Advanced Courses
+Advanced and Methods Courses

 Compositional Semantics